Torn up by buckshot hormones, teenage minds

 Halfway removed myself, I almost miss

-Confronts me near my car, who turns her hands
+Takes arm and gives me pause, who turns her hands

 And shows the stitch-rut scars along her wrists.